-893353 Alberta Inc. ("Dilawri") is a privately held corporation, which, together with certain of its affiliates, held an approximate 38% effective interest in the REIT as at March 31, 2018, through the ownership, direction or control of all of the Class B limited partnership units ("Class B LP Units") of Automotive Properties Limited Partnership, the REIT's operating subsidiary (the "Partnership").
+893353 Alberta Inc. ("Dilawri") is a privately held corporation, which, together with certain of its affiliates, held an approximate 39.1% effective interest in the REIT as at June 30, 2018, through the ownership, direction or control of all of the Class B limited partnership units ("Class B LP Units") of Automotive Properties Limited Partnership, the REIT's operating subsidiary (the "Partnership") and 480,552 Units.
 The Class B LP Units are economically equivalent to, and exchangeable for, Units.
 Dilawri and its affiliates, other than its shareholders and controlling persons, are referred to herein as the "Dilawri Group".

 The REIT commenced operations on July 22, 2015 following completion of an initial public offering of Units (the "IPO").
-In connection with the completion of the IPO, the REIT indirectly acquired a portfolio of 26 commercial properties from certain members of the Dilawri Group (the "Initial Properties") and leased the Initial Properties to the applicable member of the Dilawri Group (collectively, and including members of the Dilawri Group that became tenants at a REIT property after the IPO, the "Dilawri Tenants").
+In connection with completion of the IPO, the REIT indirectly acquired a portfolio of 26 commercial properties from certain members of the Dilawri Group (the "Initial Properties") and leased the Initial Properties to the applicable member of the Dilawri Group (collectively, and including members of the Dilawri Group that became tenants at a REIT property after the IPO, the "Dilawri Tenants").

-As at March 31, 2018, the REIT owned a portfolio of 39 income-producing commercial properties and one development property.
-The properties are located in Ontario, Saskatchewan, Alberta, British Columbia and Quebec, totaling approximately 1.4 million square feet of gross leasable area.
-The Dilawri Tenants are the REIT's major tenant, occupying 33 of the REIT's 39 income-producing commercial properties.
+As at June 30, 2018, the REIT owned a portfolio of 40 income producing commercial properties, and one development property.
+These properties are located in Ontario, Saskatchewan, Alberta, British Columbia and Quebec, totaling approximately 1.5 million square feet of gross leasable area.
+The Dilawri Tenants are the REIT's major tenant, occupying 34 of the REIT's 40 income producing properties.

-The subsidiaries of the REIT included in the REIT's consolidated financial statements include the Partnership and Automotive Properties REIT GP Inc.
+The subsidiaries of the REIT included in the REIT's consolidated financial statements include the Partnership and its general partner, Automotive Properties REIT GP Inc.